Chih-Che-Fang/MyBookStore2/README.md

 test3: (Loadbalance) frontend server direct requests to servers evenly
 test3: (Replication and Consistency) Run Buy operations and update the stock of the item correctly
 test4: (Replication and Consistency + Race Condition) 4 clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
-test5: (Replication and Consistency) All catalog replicas have the same state after serveral stock updates
+test5: (Replication and Consistency) All catalog replicas and cache have the same bookstore information after serveral stock updates
 **[Final Milestone]**
 test6: (Loadblance + Fault tolerance) Frontend server correctly receive heart beat from order/catalog serverand tolerate 1 replica fail
 test7: (Fault tolerance) Frontend server reissue failed HTTP request correctly